raviprakash4580/raviprakash4580/README.md

 ## About Me

 I'm a passionate learner and tech enthusiast.
 I enjoy working on diverse projects and exploring new technologies.
 My areas of interest include
-[mention your interests here, e.g., Artificial Intelligence, Product Management, Machine learning, Data analysis, etc.].
+[Artificial Intelligence, Product Management, Machine learning, Data analysis, etc.].
 I'm always excited to learn and share knowledge with others.

 ## Current Learning